-A building permit IS required for construction or repairs to a crossing when the crossing meets any of the criteria below and when the work is not already permitted under a County Right-of-Way Work Permit, Access Permit, Private Road Construction Permit, or Development Construction Permit:
+A building permit is required for construction or repairs to a crossing when the crossing meets any of the criteria below:

-- 1. Any vehicular bridge, including a private bridge on private land. - 2.
-Any pedestrian bridge that is intended for public use. - Any culvert or private pedestrian bridge that crosses a drainage shown on the County Major Drainage Area of Interest Map
+1. Any private vehicular bridge, including a private bridge on private land.

+- 2. Any pedestrian bridge that provides ingress/egress to a property. - 3.
+Any culvert or private pedestrian bridge that crosses a drainage shown on the County Major Drainage Area of Interest Map.